weimingwill/pytorch_sphinx_theme/README.md

             'active': True,
         },
     ],
-    # For shared menu: If your project is a part of OpenMMLab's project and
+    # For shared menu: If your project is a part of EasyFL's project and
-    # you would like to append Docs and OpenMMLab section to the right
+    # you would like to append Docs and EasyFL section to the right
     # of the menu, you can specify menu_lang to choose the language of
     # shared contents.
 Available options are 'en' and 'cn'.
 Any other
     # strings will fall back to 'en'.